This help document answers the following questions:

 A wild card is an alphanumeric character or set of characters that can stand for a wide range of other characters.
 On most of the MGI Query Forms, you can use the * (asterisk) as a wildcard to facilitate text field searches.

 - Enter Acr* in the Symbol/Name box on the Genes and Markers Query Form.

 - Click the Search button at the top of the form.

 The Genes and Markers Query Results -- Summary page contains links to any markers whose symbol begins with Acr, such as Acr, Acrbp, and Acrv1.
 Note that there is also a link to Adp because its gene name is acrodysplasia.

 For most queries, you can use the * (asterisk) for text field searches.
-You can place the wild card symbol only after the text in the search field.
+You can place the wild card symbol before and/or after the text in the search field.